INQAAHE Conference 2023

 Facilitated by:

-Ziwei Zhou
+Ziwei ZHOU

 Mr. Ziwei ZHOU is a doctoral student from College of Education, National Chengchi University.
 He is also studying the Doctor of Policy Studies programme at Lingnan University, Hong Kong.
 Mr. ZHOU received his master’s degree in Organisational Psychology and Education Management from Lingnan University.
 His research interests fall in the realms of International Higher Education, Comparative Education Policy, and Transnational Education.